runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

 * Compute the bitwise complement `~MInt` of an `MInt`.
 * Compute the unary negation `--MInt` of an `MInt`.
-* Compute the power `^MInt` of two `MInt`s.
-Currently.
+* Compute the power `^MInt` of two `MInt`s interpreted as unsigned integers.
   Currently, only 64 and 256-bits is supported.
 * Compute the product `*MInt` of two `MInt`s.
 * Compute the quotient `/sMInt` of two `MInt`s interpreted as signed integers.
 * Compute the modulus `%sMInt` of two `MInt`s interpreted as signed integers.